Are you sure you want to trigger topic in your Anconeus AI algorithm?

 A 41-year-old female feels a pop in her ankle while playing tennis.
 She is diagnosed with an acute Achilles tendon rupture and elects to undergo nonoperative management.
-Which of the following is a difference seen with nonoperative management with early functional rehabilitation compared with operative treatment?
+Which of the following is the expected outcome seen with nonoperative management with early functional rehabilitation as compared with operative treatment?

 Decreased incidence of deep venous thrombosis